murielProton/P11_CreateBackendApex/README.md

 # Desigh pattern 'domain layer class'
 SobjectNameForBatch -> contains all the methodes used in the Batch.
-SobjectNameFormat -> contains all the methodes used to convert a type to an other type. (for example Lists into Sets) SobjectNameGet -> contains all the methodes used to get reccords, using SOQL.
+SobjectNameFormat -> contains all the methodes used to convert a type to an other type. (for example Lists into Sets) SobjectNameGet -> contains all the methodes used to get records, using SOQL.
 SobjectNameFilter -> contains all the methodes to filter throught the cited type.
 SobjectNameDataFactory -> contains all the methodes that generates records for the tests.
 SobjectNameActionHelper_Queueable -> will regroup all methodes used by the _Queueable class, disregarding code duplication. _Queueable stands for automaticaly scheduled Batch.